pingcap/ossinsight/blog/about.md

 [Learn more about PingCAP](https://pingcap.com/about-us/)

+### What is TiDB Cloud?

+> Get a fully managed service of TiDB: an open source, cloud native, distributed, MySQL compatible database for elastic scale and real-time analytics.
+>
+> TiDB Cloud is now in Public Preview and offers a one-year free trial with the Developer Tier.

 ### Why we build this project?

 > _"We love data, so we create TiDB, we love open source, so we analyze it."_ - PingCAP